 Yesterday was one of those days when I had plenty of choices for protein, but I was out of any veggies, except for a jar of artichoke hearts, and four forgotten mushrooms in my fridge.
 So I thought about a way to eat them, other than the Artichoke and Olives Tapenade I had the past few days.
 Artichokes are feeding our good gut bacteria, so I’m trying to have them as often as possible, even though they are not exactly my favorite food.

 I might have changed my mind though, because this easy meal was really good, and even approved by my husband, which is a big deal.
-You just need a jar of artichoke hearts (or use frozen instead, just make sure they are thawed and pat dried), few slices of Prosciutto di Parma, some mushrooms, a garlic clove, avocado oil, fresh thyme and a little Parmigiano.
+You just need a jar of artichoke hearts (or use frozen instead, just make sure they are thawed and pat dried), few slices of Prosciutto di Parma, some mushrooms (any kind), a garlic clove, avocado oil, fresh thyme and a little Parmigiano.
 Finish with some dry oregano and extra virgin olive oil and this meal will actually taste like a deconstructed pizza, without the crust.

 Let me know if you make it.

 Prosciutto Wrapped Artichoke Hearts

 A super easy and delicious one-sheet pan meal.

 - 1 jar artichokes hearts (in brine), drained and pat dried - net weight aprox 10 oz

 - few slices of Prosciutto di Parma (about 5, if they are big use only half)